awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.HDFS.md

 In the following examples, Hive will read from and write to the following HDFS directory: `/user/hadoop/hive-test`

+**Note**
-The examples in this section are written with the assumption you followed the steps in [Tutorial: Working with Amazon DynamoDB and Apache Hive](EMRforDynamoDB.Tutorial.md) and you have an external table that is mastered in DynamoDB \(*ddb\_features*\)\.
+The examples in this section are written with the assumption you followed the steps in [Tutorial: Working with Amazon DynamoDB and Apache Hive](EMRforDynamoDB.Tutorial.md) and you have an external table in DynamoDB named *ddb\_features*\.

 **Topics**
 + [Copying Data Using the Hive Default Format](#EMRforDynamoDB.CopyingData.HDFS.DefaultFormat)